 The ScyllaDB team announces the release of Scylla Enterprise 2019.1.3, which is a production-ready Scylla Enterprise patch release.
 As always, Scylla Enterprise customers are encouraged to upgrade to Scylla Enterprise 2019.1.3 in coordination with the Scylla support team.

-The focus of Scylla Enterprise 2019.1.3 is improving stability and robustness, by fixing issues and improving security by enabling two new key providers for Encryption at Rest.
+The focus of Scylla Enterprise 2019.1.3 is improving stability and robustness, by fixing issues and improving security by enabling two new key providers for Encryption at Rest to upgrade our high-performance enterprise NoSQL database for real-time big data workloads.
 More below.

 - Get Scylla 2019.1.3 (customers only, or 30-day evaluation)

 - Upgrade from Scylla Open Source 3.0 to Scylla 2019.1

 New Providers for Scylla Enterprise Encryption at Rest

 We introduced encryption at rest with Scylla 2019.1.1.
 Scylla Enterprise protects your sensitive data with data-at-rest encryption.